caycefischer/webcraft/primer/docs.markdown

 The basic concept behind _vertical rhythm_ is that when every element on a page aligns to an underlying regular _measure_, or baseline grid, the composition of the document as a whole is refined and improved.
 To observe a baseline grid and vertical rhythm in action, turn the grid on in the [Styleguide]({{ site.baseurl }}/styleguide).

-The key to achieving this with CSS is the `line-height` property.
+The key to achieving this with CSS is `line-height`.
 Using the following formula:

 > basic line-height ÷ heading font size = heading line-height